 In vying for the top prizes, companies from the banking, eyecare, electrical goods, fashion, coffee, jewellery, cosmetics and hotel industries won awards in these categories:

-- In the Transforming Society category, sponsored by the China International Culture Stock Exchange, the winner was Essilor International for its film ‘Eye Mitra: Friends of the Eyes.’
+- In the Transforming Society category, in partnership with the China International Culture Stock Exchange, the winner was Essilor International for its film ‘Eye Mitra: Friends of the Eyes.’
 The Youth Career Initiative for ‘Giving Hope to Survivors of Human Trafficking’ was highly commended.

 - In the Reshaping the Economy category, FREITAG lab.
 Ag won top prize for ‘The Road to F-ABRIC.’
 Jacobs Douwe Egberts was highly commended for ‘Kenco’s Coffee vs Gangs.’